What is Service?

 What are the Methods of Service?

-Service can be made in one of several ways.
-You need to choose a method of service:
+Service can be made in one of the following ways:

 YOU CANNOT SERVE THE OTHER SIDE YOURSELF.
-Whichever method you choose, proof that the other side was served must be filed with the court.
+Whichever method you choose, you must also provide the court with proof that the other side was served.
 A person can be served at home, at work, or anywhere else the person happens to be.
 Read the Rules: MD Rules 1-321, 2-123, 3-123

 What is Service by Sheriff?